MASTREX/My-Quick-Rev-Notes/README.md

 > These notes are for my own personal use.
 Half of them are incomplete as most of the things are in my mind and these notes custom made for me.

+> Start using "GPT" to generate notes for me.
+Time saving and error free.
+Use this prompt ***give me the brief but rich explanation of python datetime module for my notes in raw markdown format***.
+Can also pass a sample from my notes to have consistent format.

 # MyNotes
 Notes for various languages